 Natural Law

-Although the phrase 'Natural Law' provides an accurate description when considering the constituent elements of the terms, its quiddity even more astounding when realized in the summation of the diverse disciplines with which its principles have been observed.
+Though the phrase 'Natural Law' provides an accurate description when considering the constituent elements of the terms, its quiddity is most astounding when realized in the summation of the diverse disciplines with which its principles have been observed.

 Natural -